 While the free beers were handed out inside of bars only, many fans took their Bud Light outside to enjoy the parade and surrounding revelry, which quickly resulted in the city being blanketed by the brand’s signature blue hue.

-Inside Opa, one of the bars along the parade route that participated in the giveaway, bartender Moira Cahill said patrons had heard of Bud Light’s plans and were excited to get their hands on a complimentary can.
+Inside Opa, one of the bars along the parade route that participated in the giveaway, bartender Moira Cahill said patrons were aware of Bud Light’s promise and were excited to get their hands on a complimentary can.

 “Everyone knew about it,” she said.
 “It’s been a good thing.”